stablekernel/aqueduct/example/templates/default/README.md

 pub run test -j 1
 ```

+Aqueduct tests will start an instance of your application, execute HTTP requests against it, and then close the application.
+You must run the tests with option `-j 1` to ensure tests run synchronously.
+Otherwise, concurrently running test files will fail because they cannot listen for HTTP requests on the same port.

 ## Creating API Documentation

 Run the following script from this directory to generate an OpenAPI 3.0 JSON specification file for your web server: